Bone Cancer

 Bone Cancer: What Is, Types, Symptoms, Treatment, and Prognosis

-Decrease In Body Weight
+Decrease in Body Weight

 Additional symptoms, such as weight loss, are also observed in bone tumors.
 The cancerous tumor initiates inflammation in the patient's body.
 Tumour cells, which are constantly multiplying, secrete a type of protein called cytokine, which can mimic the action of substances that suppress appetite and speed up metabolism and, thus, energy consumption.
 This is why in cancer, including bone tumors, weight loss is often noticed in patients.